tock/tock/libraries/tickv/SPEC.md

 --------------------------------------------------------------------------
 ```

-Where the TickFS object ONE will look like this
+Where the TicKV object ONE will look like this

 ```
 0x400                                                                                              0x42C